Popular South Florida ferns for the landscape include macho, foxtail, Boston, holly, fishtail, wart, and asparagus fern.

 Low grower that gives a unique texture to the garden.
 Slow growing to an overall height less than a foot tall.

-The name derives from the little brown bumps on the backs of the leaves.
+The name derives from the little bumps on the backs of the leaves.
 Spreads but very well mannered.

 LANDSCAPE USES: groundcover